 There is strong research that adding a whole grain such as grits and removing say a cookie made from refined flour are profoundly important for the prevention of heart disease; it's all about the fibre.

 There are 2 types of dietary fiber, for example the pectin in fruit and the bran from whole grains.
 They are not digested in the normal way by enzymes in the small intestine, passing through instead to the colon where they provide nutrients for the so-called microbiome; the friendly bugs in the bowels.

 The soluble pectin from just five prunes enjoyed daily is more effective than the most common medical treatment for preventing constipation; psyllium husks.
-They are a good deal cheaper and more tasty too.
+They are a good deal cheaper and tastier too.

 The insoluble dietary fiber from whole grains is becoming increasingly difficult to find.
-Corn on the cob would fit the bill perfectly in the summer months, as would steel-cut oats but we have become accustomed to sandwiches and cereals that slide sweetly down the throat with little chewing needed.
+Corn on the cob would fit the bill perfectly in the summer months; steel-cut oats too.
+But we have become accustomed to sandwiches and cereals that slide sweetly down the throat with little chewing needed.